Donald-Berthelsen/CS4348-Proj3/devlog.md

 But for block 0 specifically, there was a chance that it would have a value smaller than the block size This is because the smallest values in the B-tree go on block 0 This was solved with a simple check on if we reached the block size field so we can stop before it

+Now I need to figure out why some key get misplaced I'll start at the leaves and trace the path problematic insertions take

+And the problem is quickly revealed to be the intermediate nodes having incorrect pointers Specifically, some pointers get shifted around to invalid positions

+During the split of an internal node, the new node does not have properly set pointers Also it looks like I'm failing to set the last pointer of a block Also the block size value doesn't match the actual block size sometimes

+[6:00 am]
+It turns out the last pointer error was actually with my debug display method, the code itself was fine

+Now on to the misplaced key once again
+The keys get misplaced because the intermediate nodes are missing a pointer somewhere This misaligns the pointers, causing the key to get inserted in the wrong place